Lectures on LHC Physics: QCD

 The appropriate Sudakov factor for the real emission has to veto only hard jet radiation from an additional parton shower.
-This way we ensure that for the $(m+1)$-particle contribution the hardest jet radiation is given by the matrix element $R$, \ie no splitting occurs in the hard regime $p_T > p_T^\text{min}$.
-Such a \underline{vetoed shower} we can define in analogy to the (diagonal) Sudakov survival probability Eq.(\ref{eq:sudakov1}) by adding a step function which limits the unwanted splittings to $p_T > p_T^\text{min}$
+This way we ensure that for the $(n+1)$-particle contribution the hardest jet radiation is given by the matrix element $R$, which means no splitting occurs in the hard regime $p_T > p_T^\text{min}$.
+Such a \underline{vetoed shower} we can define in analogy to the (diagonal) Sudakov survival probability Eq.\eqref{eq:sudakov1} by adding a step function which limits the unwanted splittings to $p_T > p_T^\text{min}$

-omitting the resolution $t_0$ in the argument.
+omitting the resolution $t_0$ in the argument and switching back to the proper real emission phase space in terms of $z$ and $t'$.
 This modified Sudakov factor indicates that in contrast to the MC\@@NLO method we now modify the structure of the parton shower which we combine with the higher order matrix elements.

-For the vetoed Sudakov factors to make sense we need to show that they obey a DGLAP equation like Eq.(\ref{eq:qcd_sudakov_interpret}), including the veto condition in the splitting kernel where we again show the diagonal case to simplify the notation.
-The proof of this formula starts from Eq.(\ref{eq:qcd_sudakov_interpret}) with the modification of an explicit veto.
-Using $1 = \theta(g) + (1 - \theta(g))$ we find Eq.(\ref{eq:veto_dglap}) more or less straight away.
+For the vetoed Sudakov factors to make sense we need to show that they obey a DGLAP equation like Eq.\eqref{eq:qcd_sudakov_interpret}, including the veto condition in the splitting kernel Again, we show the diagonal case to simplify the notation.
+The proof of this formula starts from Eq.\eqref{eq:qcd_sudakov_interpret} with the modification of an explicit veto.
+Using $1 = \theta(g) + (1 - \theta(g))$ we find Eq.\eqref{eq:veto_dglap} more or less straight away.
 The bottom line is that we can consistently write down vetoed Sudakov probabilities and build a parton shower out of them.